Meri Armour, MSN, MBA

 Dr. Barry Gilmore is vice president and chief medical officer for Le Bonheur Children’s Hospital.
 Prior to becoming vice president and chief medical officer, Gilmore was Le Bonheur’s director of Emergency Services and chief of Emergency Services.

 Gilmore received his medical degree from the University of Arkansas College of Medicine where he also completed his internship and residency.
 He completed a Fellowship in Pediatric Emergency Medicine at the University of Alabama-Birmingham before joining the Le Bonheur medical staff in 1998.
-He also is an associate professor of pediatrics with the University of Tennessee Health Science Center.
+He also is a professor of pediatrics with the University of Tennessee Health Science Center.

 Kevin Todd, MBA